jonathanlinat/quake-leveldesign-starterkit/README.md

 * An `id1` directory within the `game` directory.
 * A `maps` directory inside the `id1` directory for saving compiled maps.
-* A `working` directory at the root, which will remain empty until the `ericw-tool` compiled is utilized and where the MAP files will be hosted.
+* A `working` directory at the root, which will remain empty until the `ericw-tools` compiler is utilized, and where the MAP and other related files will be hosted.

-Lastly, from your original Quake game installation, copy the `pak0.pak` and `pak1.pak` files into the `id1` directory.
+Lastly, from your original Quake game installation, copy the `pak0.pak` file into the `id1` directory.
 These files are necessary to test your map using `Ironwail`.

 > ℹ️ **Note**: These instructions are also applicable to other expansions and modifications.